Been making a humble Thursday morning practice of popping in the coffee shop down the road before work.

 After she picked one up, I heard her say softly to herself, “Oh, that one’s small,” then watched as she put the pepperoni roll she had in her hand back … and pull another out from the bottom of the pile.

-The guy didn’t even see her do it.
+The guy didn’t see her do it.

 Had already skooched to the side to wait for his stuff.